TonyRipa/PlaceValue/README.md

 WholePlaceValueComplex2
 ------------------------
 <i>wholeplacevaluecomplex2.js</i> is like a version of WholePlaceValue2 where the digits are allowed to be complex.
 One display innovation of this data-type is in its elegant representation of its complex digits.
 The complex digits are displayed in angle-magnitude form so as to save space.
 So, to represent a single digit whose value is twice the imaginary unit (a.k.a.
 2i) we would render the character ② rotated by 90°.
 This way many such digits may be placed in a relatively small space without clutter.
-Apart from merely having a clutter free representation this representation allows us to see otherwise obscured patterns.
+Apart from merely having a clutter free representation, this representation allows us to see otherwise obscured patterns.
 For example, Laplace's complex number s which has the property of differentiating anything that it multiplies, exposes its circular character in this representation (albeit only in 1 quadrant, for all 4 see ComplexPlaceValue).
 Whereas in a+bi form it looks like this:

 <table><tbody><tr><td>2+2i</td><td>1+2i</td><td>2i</td></tr><tr><td>2+i</td><td>1+i</td><td>i</td></tr><tr><td>2</td><td>1</td><td>0</td></tr></tbody></table>

 ComplexPlaceValue
 -------------------
 Whereas, placevalue extended wholeplacevalue by allowing for negative exponents to the right of the decimal point, <i>complexplacevalue.js</i> extends placevalue by allowing for imaginary exponents above the decimal point and negative imaginary exponents below the decimal point.
 ComplexPlaceValue (like PlaceValueComplex) also allows for the digits themselves to be complex.
 ComplexPlaceValue is implemented as a floating point version of <i>wholeplacevaluecomplex2.js</i> (via composition).
 ComplexPlaceValue finds a natural application in the Laplace data type base e<sup>x</sup> where the horizontal axis represents real powers of e<sup>x</sup> to represent things such as cosh(x), and the vertical axis represents imaginary powers of e<sup>x</sup> to represent things like cos(x).
-Laplace's complex number s which has the property of differentiating anything that it multiplies, exposes its full circular character in this representation.
+Laplace's complex number s, which has the property of differentiating anything that it multiplies, exposes its full circular character in this representation.
 Whereas in a+bi form it looks like this:

 <table>
 <tr><td>2+2i</td><td>1+2i</td><td>0+2i</td><td>-1+2i</td><td>-2+2i</td></tr>